Call the park

 Shell Beach is a favorite location for beachcombing and tide pooling.
 It is used by schools as an outdoor classroom for the study of tidal pool marine life and enjoys a reputation as a prime fishing spot.

 Duncan's Landing is famous for two things: as an early-day landing for loading small coastal ships with lumber and food products and for being the most dangerous point along the Sonoma Coast due to large and unpredictable surf.
 Heed the signs and stay off the rocks.
 The waves have come up to the parking lot and people have been swept off the rocks.
 In the spring the wildflower displays are spectacular.

 Portuguese Beach & Schoolhouse Beach are beautiful sandy beaches surrounded by rocky headlands.
 Rock fishing and surf fishing are popular in these locations.

 Aerial photos of Schoolhouse Beach

 Salmon Creek Beach, where a lagoon forms as sand closes the mouth of Salmon Creek, is a popular summer destination.
 Nearly two miles of unbroken, scenic, sandy beach make this an excellent place for surf fishing, beachcombing, and picnicking.
-The surfers are here when the waves are good.
-NO DOGS and NO FIRES are allowed on Salmon Creek Beach due to the protection of the snowy plovers.
-The western snowy plover is listed under the Federal Endangered Species Act as a threatened species because of loss of nesting habitat due to human development, invasion of European beach grass and predation by ravens, foxes, domestic dogs and cats.
+North and South Salmon beaches are popular with the local surfing community when the waves are good.
+No dogs, horses or fires are allowed on north or south Salmon Creek Beaches due to the Federal protection of the snowy plovers.
+The Western Snowy Plover is listed under the Federal Endangered Species Act as a threatened species.
+Loss of nesting habitat is due to human development, invasion of European beach grass and predation by ravens, foxes, domestic horses, dogs and cats.

 Aerial photos of Salmon Creek Beach